codingwatching/voxelcore/doc/en/assets-preload.md

 `preload.json` in content-pack folder is used for specifying additional assets should be loaded, like sounds.

 The file contains following categories available:
+- animation
 - fonts
+- models
 - shaders
+- skeletons
+- sounds
 - textures
-- sounds
-- models

 > [!NOTE]
 > Sound loading with all variations following template: